-A US tourist has reportedly been killed by a community of hunter-gatherer people living on an isolated island in the Bay of Bengal between India and Myanmar.
+A US tourist was killed by a community of hunter-gatherer people living on an isolated island in the Bay of Bengal between India and Myanmar.

 Setting foot on this island is illegal in order to respect the Sentinelese way of life and protect them from diseases of the industrialized world.
 However, the man paid fishermen to ferry him closer to the island on November 16, 2018, from where he traveled to the island in his own canoe.